O'Reilly scores 2, Blues beat Canucks 3-1 to tie series

 The Blues have now won two straight after dropping five in a row in return-to-play action.

-O'Reilly has three goals in the series, while Perron has registered a point in every game this series (two goals, four assists).
+O’Reilly has three goals in the series.
+Perron recorded two assists and has registered a point in every game this series (two goals, four assists).

 St. Louis won without winger Vladimir Tarasenko, who missed his second straight game.
 The NHL has not divulged the reason.

 Vancouver defenseman Tyler Myers was also scratched for a second time.
-He fell awkwardly head-first into the boards late in Game 2.
+He fell awkwarly head-first into the boards late in Game 2.

-Allen started for the second consecutive game, replacing Jordan Binnington. ...
+NOTES: Allen started for the second consecutive game, replacing Jordan Binnington. ...
 Markstrom has played every minute for the Canucks through eight postseason games. ...
-Vancouver captain Bo Horvat was kept off the scoresheet for a second consecutive game after lighting up the Blues for two goals in each of the first two contests. ...
+Vancouver captain Bo Horv///at was kept off the scoresheet for a second consecutive game after lighting up the Blues for two goals in each of the first two contests. ...
 Canucks D Quinn Hughes also saw his streak snapped.
-The Calder candidate was going for a point in his seventh consecutive postseason game.
-The 20-year-old has one goal and eight assists.
+The Calder candidate was going for a point in his seventh consecutive post-season game.
+The 20-year-old has one goal and eight assists. ...
+The Blues’ power play, ranked third in the NHL during the regular season (24.3 per cent), finally got going, with two goals after going 2 for 11 in the first three games.